Graduate PLUS loans can help pay for education expenses not covered by other financial aid.

 Borrowers are required to have a credit history without adverse entries.

-GRAD PLUS Loans have a variable fixed interest rate of 7.0% for loans in 2017-2018.
+GRAD PLUS Loans have a variable fixed interest rate of 7.079% for loans in 2019-2020 beginning July 1, 2019.
 Repayment begins on the date of the last disbursement without a grace period.
 Borrowers may request a deferment of repayment while the borrower is in school at least half-time and during the six months after a student ceases to be half-time.

-The application for Federal Direct Graduate PLUS is not an online process.
-Once your loan has been approved, you will able to complete a Master Promissory Note using your Federal Student Aid PIN at the studentloans.gov website.
+The application for Federal Direct Graduate PLUS and completion is the Master Promissory Note is an online process. using your FSA ID to log in.
+Once your loan has been approved, you will able to complete a Master Promissory Note.